mohamedbana/antha/antha/AnthaStandardLibrary/README.md

-# AnthaStandardLibrary - The standard library of Antha-based functions and commands
+# anthalib - A library of very basic functions and commands

-You can search the packages in this directory to find methods suitable for your Antha elements.
+You can search the packages in this directory to find very basic methods, like unit definitions and type assertions.